Shah (film)

 Shah is a 2015 Pakistani biographical sports film directed and written by Adnan Sarwar.
-The film, produced under the Logos Films & Media banner, is based on the life of boxer Hussain Shah, who won the bronze medal at the 1988 Summer Olympics and became the only boxer in Pakistan's history to secure an Olympic medal.
-Adnan Sarwar underwent one year of boxing training to portray Hussain Shah.
+The film, produced under the Logos Films & Media banner, is based on the life of boxer Hussain Shah, who won the bronze medal at the 1988 Summer Olympics and became the first Pakistani boxer to secure an Olympic medal.
+Sarwar underwent one year of boxing training to portray Hussain Shah.
 Other roles are portrayed by Kiran Chaudhary, Sardar Baloch, Adeel Wali Raees, and Gulab Chandio.

 The film was released nationwide by Footprint Entertainment and ARY Films on 13 August 2015.

 Plot

 The film is based on the journey of Pakistani Olympian boxer Hussain Shah, who started his life on the streets of Lyari, Karachi as a homeless child and went on to dominate Asian boxing for nearly a decade.
 He became the only boxer of Pakistan history to win an Olympic medal at the 1988 Seoul Olympics but was afterwards forgotten by public and media alike.